 The two countries have come to understand that managing US-Japan relations requires bearing in mind the different roles that each country plays.
-Japan has expanded its role so that it could take on greater responsibilities in the international community, and the United States has begun showing greater concern for Japan's sensitivities regarding the United States.
-On the security side, not only has Japan strengthened its contributions by increasing its defense budget and expanding its host nation support for US troops in Japan (the so-called "sympathy budget"), but it has also shown progress in adapting its security strategy.
-For example, over the past two decades, Japan has begun participating in peacekeeping operations, created the Guidelines for Japan-US Defense Cooperation, passed legislation to better enable it to defend itself and support operations by its allies-including the Law Concerning Measures to Ensure the Peace and Security of Japan in Situations in the Area Surrounding Japan and a series of emergency measures laws-and dispatched Japan Self-Defense Forces to the Indian Ocean to help with refueling for US-led forces in Afghanistan and to Iraq to provide humanitarian assistance for reconstruction.
+Japan has expanded its role so that it can take on greater responsibilities in the international community, and the United States has begun showing greater concern for Japan's sensitivities regarding the United States.
+On the security side, not only has Japan strengthened its contributions by increasing its defense budget and expanding its host nation support for US troops, but it has also shown progress in adapting its security strategy.
+For example, over the past two decades, Japan began participating in peacekeeping operations, created the Guidelines for Japan-US Defense Cooperation, passed legislation to better enable it to defend itself and support operations by its allies, and dispatched Japan Self-Defense Forces to the Indian Ocean to help with refueling for US-led forces in Afghanistan and to Iraq to provide humanitarian assistance for reconstruction.

-On the economic side, Japan's official development assistance (ODA) has grown rapidly, and Japan has been playing its part in the liberalization of the international economic system by promoting free trade and deregulation.
+On the economic side, Japan's official development assistance grew rapidly, and the country has been promoting free trade and deregulation.
 The United States has welcomed these actions, emphasizing consultation with Japan as an alliance partner and attempting to deal with sensitive issues quickly.
 For the most part, the governments of both countries have managed the alliance relationship effectively, proving the late Ambassador Mansfield's assertion that "the US-Japan relationship is the most important bilateral relationship in the world, bar none."